 What Rules Banned Serena Williams' Outfit From The French Open?

 Serena Williams is one of the greatest tennis players of all time.
-In 2018, a controversy over her outfit at the French Open launched a debate over the rules that tennis tournaments place on in-game attire.
-Here we will discuss these rules and how they were rewritten as a result of Williams’ attire at the 2018 French Open.
+In 2018, a controversy over her outfit at the French Open launched a debate over the rules that major tennis tournaments place on in-game attire.
+Read on to learn about these rules and how they were rewritten as a result of this controversy.

 Tennis Dress Codes